swhitefi/Comparative_Genomics/README.md

 **4. Generate Statistics report using samtools, vcftools and qualimap**

-Lets try to get some statistics about various outputs that were created using these pipeline steps and check if everything makes sense.
+Lets try to get some statistics about various outputs that were created using the above steps and check if everything makes sense.

 >i.
 Reads Alignment statistics:

 ```
 samtools flagstat Rush_KPC_266__aln.bam > Rush_KPC_266__alignment_stats
 ```

-Explain the output!

 ii.
 VCF statistics: